HomeMy WebLinkAbout1938-05-24 357

 Letter was received from Samuel L. Fardy who is

 connected with the firm of Cyrus Brewer and Co.
-Mr, Fardy
+Mr. Fardy

 name be put on the list for consideration when insurance

 is to be placed in the future.
-Mr. Ross seconded the '
+Mr. Ross seconded the

 motion and it was so voted.

-Works relative to bicycle rdgulations to be adopted by
+Bicycle Works relative to bicycle rdgulations to be adopted by

-Regulations.schoola.
+Regulations.schools.
 Mr. Potter moved that the matter be turned over

 to the School Committee.
 Mr. Rowse seconded the motion

-and it -'has so voted.
+and it *as so voted.

-Board of Appeals findings granting permission to
+Board of Board of Appeals findings granting permission to

-in size on the lot at the corner of Mass.
+permit. in size on the lot at the corner of Mass.
 Avenue and

 Pelham Road was received.